robertmuth/Cwerg/FrontEndDocs/tutorial.md

 identifier followed by type.
 Functions can only return one value.

-Annotations are identifiers that start with "@" and can preceed certain syntactical constructs.
-Here `@cdecl` disables the name mangiling of function main so it can be linked against the startup code.
+Annotations are identifiers that start with "@" and can precede certain syntactical constructs.
+Here `@cdecl` disables the name mangling of function main so it can be linked against the startup code.

 `fmt::print#` is a macro call.
 All macros names must end in "#".